 What is anal cancer?

 Anal cancer occurs when the cells present in the anal canal undergo uncontrolled growth and multiplication.
-The anal canal is the part of the digestive tract that connects your anus and rectum and this passage is about one to two centimetres in length.
+The anal canal is the part of the digestive tract that connects your anus and rectum and this passage is about one to two centimeters in length.
 It is the organ involved in the waste disposal of the body and helps to excrete solid waste or feces.
 The most common type of anal cancer is squamous cell carcinoma.

 Signs and symptoms